pyronaur/zod-mind/README.md

-# 📦 Package Overview
+# 🧠 Zod Mind

+TypeScript-first schema validated AI chat interface library.

-This package provides a set of tools for interacting with the OpenAI API, including error handling and JSON schema validation.
+This package provides a set of tools for interacting with the OpenAI API using type-safe schemas validated by [Zod](https://zod.dev).

-# 🚀 Getting Started
+## 🚀 Getting Started

-## Installation
+### Install

 To install the package, run: